 Pharmacology: Pharmacokinetics: It is rapidly absorbed from the gastrointestinal tract, mainly from the duodenum and jejunum.
 Dietary folates are stated to have about half the bioavailability of crystalline folic acid.
 Naturally occurring folate polyglutamates are largely deconjugated and reduced by dihydrofolate reductase in the intestines to form 5-methyltetrahydrofolate which appears in the portal circulation, where it is extensively bound to plasma proteins.
 Folic Acid administered therapeutically enters the portal circulation largely unchanged since it is poor substrate for reduction by dihydrofolate reductase.
 It is converted to the metabolically active form 5-methyltetrahydrofolate in the plasma and liver.
 Folate undergoes enterohepatic circulation.
 Folate metabolites are eliminated in the urine and folate in excess of body requirements is excreted unchanged in the urine.
 Folate is distributed into the breast milk.
 Folic acid is removed by haemodialysis.

-Folic acid is used in the treatment and prevention of the folate deficiency state.
-Folic acid is also used in women of child-bearing potential and pregnant women to protect against neutral tube defects in their offspring.
+For the treatment and prevention of folate deficiency.
+It is also used in women of child-bearing potential and pregnant women to protect against neural tube defects in their offspring.

 B03BB01 - folic acid ; Belongs to the class of folic acid and derivatives.
 Used in the treatment of anemia.